 - 4.11.
 A charity's statement of financial activities (SoFA) must: - adopt the same format in subsequent reporting periods unless there are special reasons for a change that are explained in the notes to the accounts.
 Note that a change in format from using the activity basis per Table 2b to presentation using natural classifications per Table 2a (or vice versa) is a change in accounting policy.
-Refer to SORP paragraphs 3.32 - 3.34 which set out the circumstances in which a change in accounting policy is justified;
+Refer to SORP paragraphs 3.32 - 3.34 which set out the circumstances where in which a change in accounting policy is justified;

 - provide comparative amounts for the total funds presented on the face of the SoFA; and - omit headings where there is nothing to report in both the current and preceding reporting period. - 4.12.
-The columns of the SoFA must be used to distinguish restricted income funds, unrestricted funds, and endowment funds. - 4.13.
+The columns of the SoFA must be used to distinguish restricted income funds, which may only be spent for a particular purpose of the charity, from unrestricted funds, which can be spent on any of its purposes, and endowment funds.
+Endowment funds are restricted funds which either cannot be spent (permanent endowment) or where there is no actual requirement to spend or apply the capital unless, or until, the trustees decide to spend it (expendable endowment). - 4.13.
 All of the charity's income and expenses, transfers and other recognised gains and losses must be analysed between the classes of funds, but a charity will not necessarily have funds of all three classes. - 4.14.
 If a class of funds would not be considered material it may be combined with another class of funds and shown as a single combined funds column.
 If a single combined total funds column is used the heading must be changed to 'all unrestricted and restricted funds' or 'all unrestricted, restricted and endowed funds' as appropriate.
 Where a single column approach is followed the summary of fund movements must include an analysis for each class of fund for each row in the SoFA together with a total that corresponds to the total shown in the SoFA.
 For more information refer to the SORP module 'Fund accounting'. - 4.15.
 A charity may vary the order in which it presents headings within the income and expense sections of the SoFA to meet its own presentational needs.
-Some charities may also find it informative to their users to insert additional subtotals. - 4.16.
-A charity may add additional columns to the SoFA to present material funds or activities on the face of the statement rather than in the notes.
+Some charities may also find it informative to their users to insert additional subtotals.

+- 4.16.-A charity may add additional columns to the SoFA to present material funds or activities on the face of the statement rather than in the notes.
 For example, the charity may wish to show two columns within unrestricted funds, being "general funds" and "designated funds".

-Any additional analysis of this type provided on the face of the SoFA must make clear the class of fund (unrestricted, restricted or endowment) in the column title.
-In providing additional information, a balance needs to be struck between the provision of additional information and the resulting complexity of the statement.
+Any additional analysis of this type provided on the face of the SoFA must make clear the class of fund (unrestricted, restricted - 4.17. or endowment) in the column title.
+In providing additional information, a balance needs to be struck between the provision of additional information and the resulting complexity of